aiedward/fastai-1/README.md

 Example for the language model:

-For the input sequence `". so , it was n't quite was i was expecting , but i really liked it anyway ! the best"` the predicted next words are `['part', 'thing', 'scene', 'way', 'parts', 'of', 'line', 'aspect', 'performance', 'scenes']`.
+For the input sequence `". so , it was n't quite was i was expecting , but i really liked it anyway ! the best"` the predicted possible next words are `['part', 'thing', 'scene', 'way', 'parts', 'of', 'line', 'aspect', 'performance', 'scenes']`.